sweety21-coder/8WeekSQLChallange/Case Study #2 Pizza Runner/4. Pricing and Ratings/README.md

 |-----------|
 | 150       |

-### **Q3.The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner,**
-       **how would you design an additional table for this new dataset - generate a schema for this new table and insert** **your own data for ratings for each successful customer order between 1 to 5.**
+### **Q3.The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner,how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.**
 ```Query
 create table Ratings(
 Customer_id Integer,